 By James Green, author of The Devil is Here in These Hills: West Virginia’s Coal Miners and their Battle for Freedom

 August 31 marks the anniversary of the largest civil insurrection in U.S. history after the Civil War.
-This uprising, which has been all but lost to memory, was the climax of two mine wars fought in the West Virginia coalfields from 1912-1921.
+This uprising was the climax of two mine wars fought in the West Virginia coalfields from 1912-1921.

 At a time when many citizens are worrying about “economic inequality,” when conservatives are bewailing the use of “class warfare” language, when “insurgents” are still being imprisoned without due process, when police forces in poor communities are being privatized and militarized, when banks are ordering evictions, it is worth discovering, exploring and understanding the West Virginia mine wars—a profound but largely unknown expression of class struggle.